-1. Introduction to Electrical Machines
+Introduction to Electrical Machines

-- 1.1 Definition of motor and generator - 1.2 Torque development due to alignment of two fields and the concept of torque angle - 1.3 Electro-magnetically induced emf - 1.4 Elementary concept of an electrical machine - 1.5 Comparison of generator and motor - 1.6 Generalised theory of electrical machines
+- 1.1 Definition of motor and generator - 1.2 Torque development due to alignment of two fields and the concept of torque angle - 1.3 Electro-magnetically induced emf - 1.4 Elementary concept of an electrical machine - 1.5 Comparison of generator and motor - 1.6 Generalized theory of electrical machines

-2. DC Machines
+DC Machines

-- 1.1 Main constructional features, Types of armature winding - 1.2 Function of the commutator for motoring and generation action - 1.3 Factors determining induced emf - 1.4 Factors determining the electromagnetic torque - 1.5 Significance of types of machines - 1.6 Significance of back e.m.f., the relation between back emf and Terminal voltage - 1.7 Armature Reaction - 1.8 Methods to improve commutation - 1.9 Performance and characteristics of different types of DC motors - 1.10 Speed control of dc shunt/series motors - 1.11 Need of starter, three point dc shunt motor starter and 4 point starter - 1.12 Applications of DC motors - 1.13 Faults in dc machines and their retrospective - 1.14 Losses in a DC machine - 1.15 Determination of losses by Swinburne's test
+- 2.1 Main constructional features, Types of armature winding - 2.2 Function of the commutator for motoring and generation action - 2.3 Factors determining induced emf - 2.4 Factors determining the electromagnetic torque - 2.5 Significance of types of machines - 2.6 Significance of back e.m.f., the relation between back emf and Terminal voltage - 2.7 Armature Reaction - 2.8 Methods to improve commutation - 2.9 Performance and characteristics of different types of DC motors - 2.10 Speed control of dc shunt/series motors - 2.11 Need of starter, three-point dc shunt motor starter and 4-point starter - 2.12 Applications of DC motors - 2.13 Faults in dc machines and their retrospective - 2.14 Losses in a DC machine

-3. Transformers (single phase)
+Transformers (single phase)

-- 3.1 Introduction

-- 3.2 Constructional features of a transformer and parts of transformer

-- 3.3 Working principle of a transformer

-- 3.4 EMF equation

-- 3.5 Transformer on no-load and its phasor diagram - 3.6 Transformer neglecting voltage drop in the windings Ampere turn balance its phasor diagram - 3.7 Mutual and leakage fluxes, leakage reactance - 3.8 Transformer on load, voltage drops and its phasor diagram - 3.9 Equivalent circuit - 3.10 Relation between induced emf and terminal voltage, regulation of a transformer-mathematical relation - 3.11 Losses in a transformer - 3.12 Open circuit and short circuit test.
+- 3.1 Introduction - 3.2 Constructional features of a transformer and parts of transformer - 3.3 Working principle of a transformer - 3.4 EMF equation - 3.5 Transformer on no-load and its phasor diagram - 3.6 Transformer neglecting voltage drop in the windings Ampere turn balance its phasor diagram - 3.7 Mutual and leakage fluxes, leakage reactance - 3.8 Transformer on load, voltage drops and its phasor diagram - 3.9 Equivalent circuit - 3.10 Relation between induced emf and terminal voltage, regulation of a transformer-mathematical relation - 3.11 Losses in a transformer - 3.12 Open circuit and short circuit test.
 Calculation of efficiency, condition for maximum efficiency-maintenance of Transformer, scheduled Maintenance - 3.13 Auto transformer construction, working and applications - 3.14 Different types of transformers including dry type transformer.

-4. Transformers three phase
+Transformers three phase

-- 3.1 Construction of three phase transformers and accessories of transformers such as Conservator, breather, Buchhol Relay, Tap Changer (off load and on load) (Brief idea) - 3.2 Types of three phase transformer i.e. delta-delta, delta-star, star-delta and star-star - 3.3 Conditions for parallel operation (only conditions are to be studied) - 3.4 On load tap changer - 3.5 Difference between power and distribution transformer - 3.6 Cooling of transformer
+Construction of three phase transformers and accessories of transformers such as Conservator, breather, Buchhol Relay, Tap Changer (off load and on load) (Brief idea), Types of three phase transformer i.e. delta-delta, delta-star, star-delta and star-star, Conditions for parallel operation (only conditions are to be studied), On load tap changer, Difference between power and distribution transformer, Cooling of transformer